 Micro-influencers or influencers in general aren’t just for brands with a smaller budget, as we can learn from the example with Google.

 Google worked with 2 DIY influencers known as The Sorry Girls, to promote the new Pixelbook laptop.

-The influencers ran a giveaway of the laptop via their Instagram page, that had a following of over 100,000 at the time, asking followers to comment on how they would use the product.
+The influencers ran a giveaway of the laptop via their Instagram page, and asked their 100,000+ followers to comment on how they would use the product.

-Due to the following on the account, and the relationship the two influencers had previously built with their audience, this ensured a large proportion of followers responded and got involved with the giveaway.
+Due to the following on the account and the relationship the two influencers had previously built with their audience, this ensured a large proportion of people responded to the giveaway.

-This example shows the power of small and simple brand collaborations, as the one post yielded an engagement rate of nearly 60%.
+This example shows the power of small and simple brand collaborations as this one post generated an engagement rate of nearly 60%.

-This projected Google’s latest product to a new audience, encouraging more interaction with their brand, and followers to consider purchasing a Pixelbook regardless of whether they won the giveaway or not!
+This promoted Google’s latest product to a new audience, encouraging followers to consider purchasing a Pixelbook regardless of whether they won the giveaway!